The Westman islands in Iceland - the Puffin and Volcano Tour - Local Guidance

 Einar by Sprangan

-There is a local islander sport (it can also be called local islander acrobatics) in the Westman Islands, called sprang or rope swinging.
+There is a local islander sport (also called local islander acrobatics) in the Westman Islands called sprang, or rope swinging.

 It is like a miniature version of cliff rappelling.
 One can practice the "sprang" at a location in Heimaey island called Sprangan.

-Here the Islanders (Eyjamenn) used to practice before they went on the dangerous task of picking birds-eggs in the rocks.
+Here, the Islanders (Eyjamenn) used to practice before undertaking the dangerous task of collecting bird eggs from the rocks.

-I tried it once and must be so much out of shape as I could barely lift myself up, and there was no chance that I could swing myself back and forth towards the walls of the cliff.
-I honestly felt like I would be ripped apart, what a weakling I am, eh!
+I tried it once and must be so much out of shape as I could barely lift myself, and there was no chance that I could swing myself back and forth towards the walls of the cliff.
+I honestly felt like I would be ripped apart.
+What a weakling I am, eh!

 By Kaplagjóta hollow